ActiveCampaign/postmark-gem/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important to prevent future regressions.
-* Commit, do not mess with rakefile, version, or history.
+* Do not mess with rakefile, version, or history
+* Update the CHANGELOG, list your changes under Unreleased.
+* Update the README if necessary.
+* Write short, descriptive commit messages, following the format used in the repo.
-* Send me a pull request.
+* Send a pull request.
 Bonus points for topic branches.

 ## Copyright

-Copyright © 2014 Wildbit LLC.
+Copyright © 2016 Wildbit LLC.
 See LICENSE for details.